 Smart Bioscience peptides are delivered as lyophilized powder in 2 mL microtubes, that needs to be reconstituted.
 The solubilization is a critical step for a successful peptide assay.
-Improper peptide solubilization results in inaccurate peptide concentration calculations, which can introduce experimental error into data or result in experimental failure.
-Finding the ideal solvent in which to dissolve your peptide is often a challenge.
+Improper peptide solubilization results in inaccurate peptide concentration, which can introduce experimental errors into data or lead to experimental failure.
+Finding the ideal solvent to dissolve your peptide is often a challenge.
 Even if the solubility of Smart Bioscience peptides is tested, the guidelines below may be helpful in preparing peptide solutions.

 General solubilization procedure

-- Work on a small portion to test the solubility of the sample before dissolving the entire sample (take it into account when defining the quantity and aliquots to order.
-We recommend to keep 1 tube of 1 mg dedicated to this)
+- Test peptide solubility using a small amount of the product, rather than the entire sample (Consideration to take into account when defining the quantity and the number of aliquots to order.
+We recommend to dedicate 1 aliquot tube of 1 mg for this purpose).

-- Allow the peptide to warm to room temperature before reconstituting.
+- Allow peptides to warm to room temperature before reconstituting.

-- Try to use sterile and ideally oxygen-free water or buffer (Tris or phosphate, buffer at pH 7) when preparing solutions.
+- Use sterile and ideally oxygen-free water or buffer (Tris or phosphate, buffer at pH 7) when preparing peptide solutions.

 Peptide properties calculation & associated solubility

 The amino acid composition can help predict the solubility of a peptide.
 Therefore, before choosing a solvent and dissolving the peptide, the sequence should be studied to determine whether the peptide is acid, basic or neutral:

 - Assign a value of -1 to each acidic residue (D, E, and C-terminal COOH).